Skip to Content Skip to Naviation

 Paramount to this effort is our commitment to centering the interests, expertise, and experiences of the frontline food pantry leaders whose invaluable perspectives directly inform our policy platform.

-Our 2023 Policy Platform
+Our Policy Platform

 Powered by conversations with experts who lead food pantries across the five boroughs, as well as insights based on our staff’s experience, City Harvest’s Policy Platform serves as a roadmap for the ways we engage with public officials and the wider community to advocate for policies that aim to end hunger in New York City.
-With transitions in political leadership and an increasing number of New Yorkers who cannot afford the true cost of living in our city, the new Policy Platform comes at a critical time for our city.
+With transitions in political leadership and an increasing number of New Yorkers who cannot afford the true cost of living in our city, the Policy Platform comes at a critical time for our city.

 Our Policy Priorities